Kodiak Sciences Inc. (KOD) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

-The price of Kodiak Sciences Inc. (NASDAQ: KOD) closed at $5.63 in the last session, down -3.26% from day before closing price of $5.82.
-In other words, the price has decreased by -$0.19 from its previous closing price.
-On the day, 510739 shares were traded.
-KOD stock price reached its highest trading level at $5.99 during the session, while it also had its lowest trading level at $5.42.
+As of close of business last night, Kodiak Sciences Inc.’s stock clocked out at $6.81, up 15.23% from its previous closing price of $5.91.
+In other words, the price has increased by $+0.90 from its previous closing price.
+On the day, 1288314 shares were traded.
+KOD stock price reached its highest trading level at $7.25 during the session, while it also had its lowest trading level at $6.02.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now